MikelSalazar/sparcl/guides/createexperiment.md

                 break;
 ```

-With the values for the placeholder as defined above, this results in this line for the `Viewer` for example:
+With the values for the placeholders as defined above, this results in this line for the `Viewer` for example:

     viewer = import('@experiments/arc/particle/Viewer');